octronic-uk/rpi-web-remote/README.md

           ```

       * The `scripts` array defines a list of scripts that can be executed on
         GPIO pins.
-Scripts apply an initial state, wait until a condition is met
+Scripts apply an initial state, wait wile a condition is true
         and then apply a finishing state.

           ```